Magform/ranpw/README.md

 At startup, RANPW initializes three distinct threads to manage various aspects of its functionality:

-### Thread 1: User Iiterface and interaction
+### Thread 1: User iterface and interaction

 This thread is responsible for overseeing the entire user interface and facilitating interaction with end-users.
 It dynamically creates and initializes instances of all apps and games while orchestrating their display on the LCD screen.
-Further insights into this thread's workings can be found in the Interaction.h and Interaction.cpp files.
+Further insights into this thread's workings can be found in the Ranpw.h and Ranpw.cpp files.

 ### Thread 2: Kraken's management